ogamespec/ShandalarToolbox/README.md

 # ShandalarImageToolbox
 This fork adds the ability to export to png, to open .pic files with embedded palette data and to open .spr files.
-It also supports viewing the wvl files inside of the cat archive files as hexadecimal, but can't convert the wvl card images yet.
+It also supports decompressing the wvl card image files, but can't convert them yet.

 Original version, and code for wvl and cat file parsing were created by https://github.com/ogamespec